gnupablo/cortext-box/README.md

    * download and install Virtualbox 4.2 package here https://www.virtualbox.org/wiki/Downloads
    * reboot your machine (to properly start up the kernel modules)
+   * you may have to change the bios configuration and turn the hardware virtualization on, in order to run virtual machines (see for example http://blog.darwin-it.nl/2012/04/bios-settings-for-virtualbox.html for details )

-Then execute these instructions to put the vagrant file on /home/cortext  :
+Then execute these instructions to put the vagrant file on /home/<user>/cortext-box :

     $ mkdir ~/cortext-box
     $ cd ~/cortext-box